Skip to content

 In the hypervisor:

-1. VM powered on
+1. Check the VM is powered on.

-3. Correct virtual network / port group
+3. Check the virtual network or port group.

 Exam traps